 There are special rules centered around wiring an outlet for service with a welding machine.
 The National Electric Code under Article 630 has developed specific regulations for wiring electrical service for welding equipment.
 These are different than for other types of service such as a stove or dryer in a household or even in a commercial application.
 You need to consult and/or employ a locally licensed electrician before installing this unit to make sure all national and local codes are followed.
 If you are not qualified to make these connections, don't.
 Everlast is in no way liable for any damages caused by improper connection of your welder.
 Your welder should be on a dedicated branch circuit not far from an electrical disconnect box.
 Importantly, it should not share circuits with other shop or household items.
-Do not attempt to "adapt" existing circuits because conductor (wire) colors are different for welders with 3 wire operation than for a dryer or range with 4 wire operation.
-(Unless adapting with an approved adapter when being powered with a "clean power" generator.)
+Do not attempt to "adapt" existing circuits because conductor (wire) colors are different for welders.
+Do not confuse the 4 wire configuration of the 1 and 3 phase welder for similar but different 1 phase household 4 wire dryer or range wiring.
 No neutral is used in a welder circuit.
 The white wire is a conductor in a single phase welder service.
-The red wire is not used.
-The input power cable conforms to North American standards for size, length, with consideration given to inrush amperage, rated amperage and duty cycle.
-Do not modify, or attempt to rewire your unit.
+The red wire is not used for single phase.
+For 1 phase, only 3 wires will be used.
+In 1 phase applications, the red should be taped up and moved out of the way.
+The input power cable conforms to North American standards for size, length, with consideration given to inrush amperage, rated amperage disconnect box or dedicated sub-panel.
+For 240V 1 phase connection, if the unit cannot be hard wired, select a 3 wire NEMA 6-50 plug (or equivalent 50 or 60A rated 3 wire plug for 1 phase) for operation with this unit only with a dedicated circuit.
+Under no circumstances should this unit be used on a dryer or range plug or share use with other outlets.
+For a dedicated circuit, the wire wires supplying power (the conductors and ground) are black and white.
+Green is Ground.
+No neutral wire is present or needed.
+A red wire, which is traditionally the "hot" in appliance wiring is not used for three wire 240V 1 phase welder circuits.
+Even though this unit is supplied with a red wire, it should be taped up and not used for 1 phase 240V operation.
+The red wire is only to be used for 3 phase operation as a conductor (240V or optional 480V 3 phase).
+Do not confuse fourwire 3 phase with four-wire 1 phase that use both a ground and a neutral wire.
+Neutrals are not used or needed for welder circuits.
+The red wire will only be used for 3 phase (L3) operation.